maars202/solana-voting/README.md

 ```
 After the test have been run, it will generate logs related to the program you have deployed on the solana local testnet.

 You should be able to see these program logs in the API terminal and the postgresql table 'logstreams'.
+It will  be similar to sampleProgramLogsPostgresql.csv!